Silver Creek, Washington: Politics

-Silver Creek has historically voted for the Republican Party and Conservatism.
-As this is an unincorporated community, there are no defined bounds, and the precinct may be incongruous with the census boundaries.
+As Silver Creek is an unincorporated community, there are no defined bounds, and the precinct may be incongruous with the census boundaries.

 The 2020 election included 10 votes for candidates of the Libertarian Party and 3 votes for write-in candidates.
+In the 2024 election, there were two votes cast for write-in candidates and 9 votes were tallied for Robert F. Kennedy Jr..